whitneyburton/portfolios/students/mimi_schatz/20151118-mimi_schatz-m3.md

 * Code Quality: 4: Project demonstrates exceptionally well factored code.
 * API Design: 4: Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.
 * Queries: 4: Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as joins and includes.
-Rales Engine was a short solo-project in which we built an API and made conjectures about the data it provided by making smart use of advanced Active Record queries.
-In addition to working on building the API, I made an effort to use as little Ruby as possible to complete the business logic.
-I also spent some time in the PostgreSQL console practicing raw SQL.

 ## ExitRunner